 "All things are possible with God".
-Far too often we apply these words of our Lord in frivolous or relatively unimportant matters - maybe even in regards to gaining great wealth.
+Far too often we apply these words of our Lord in frivolous or relatively unimportant matters.
 But Jesus tells His disciples this so that they may know that they are saved.
-And this is not from the their own works or prosperity or whatever privilege they have by themselves, despite what the world may say.
+And this is not from their own works or prosperity, despite what the world may say.
 But this deliverance from sin and every evil comes through their faith in Him as their Lord and Savior.

 This salvation was won for all who call on Jesus' name through the most impossible of situations - Jesus' death and resurrection.
-He gave up all the riches and glory of heaven to place Himself under the law and keep it perfectly.
+He gave up all the riches of heaven to place Himself under the law and keep it perfectly.
 Yet He still paid the price for sin - dying, not for His however, but for ours.
 And having been raised from the dead, Jesus shows us that we, as sinners, have been forgiven and have life in His name.
 The Son of God rising from the grave to give sinners life proves that nothing, even our salvation, is impossible with God!

-And so, this text from the Gospel of Mark is not only about wealth.
-Jesus in out text today is really talking about hope.
+This text from the Gospel of Mark is not really about wealth.
+Rather, here Jesus is really talking about hope.
 The hope that we have for salvation.
-And that hope does not rest in our possessions or how wealthy we are, or anything else about us.
-Rather, the hope for all people, rich and poor, slave or free, Jew or Gentile, is Jesus Christ.
-So let us drop any possession or love for anything that would hinder our faith and trust and love in Him.
-For with God, all things are possible.
-With Jesus, we all have the privilege of being saved through faith in Him alone.
+And that hope does not rest in our possessions or how wealthy we are.
+Rather, the hope for all people, rich and poor alike, is Jesus Christ.
+So let us drop any possession or love for anything that would hinder our faith and trust in Him.
+For with Him, all things are possible.
 Amen.